-(b) The use of the equipment on private roads does not interfere with the normal operations of the county. in the absence of a responsive and responsible contractor that is licensed to perform the work.

-→ If the board authorizes the use of a county highway patrol or [snewplow] equipment on a private road pursuant to this section, the equipment must be operated by an employee of the county.
-The board may require the owner of the road to pay the county [the prevailing rental rate] for the use of such equipment [.] and related labor costs.

-244.3601 1.
-Notwithstanding the abatement procedures set forth in NRS 244.360, [or 244.3605,] a board of county commissioners may, by ordinance\[, provide]:

-(a) Provide for a reasonable means to secure or summarily abate a dangerous structure or condition that at least three persons who enforce building codes, housing codes, zoning ordinances or local health regulations, or who are members of a local law enforcement agency or fire department, determine in a signed, written statement to be an imminent danger.

-(b) Provide for the imposition of civil penalties.

-- Except as otherwise provided in subsection 3, the owner of the property on which the structure or condition is located must be given reasonable written notice that is: - (a) If practicable, hand-delivered or sent prepaid by United States mail to the owner of the property; or

-(b) Posted on the property,

-- before the structure or condition is so secured.
-The notice must state clearly that the owner of the property may challenge the action to secure or summarily abate the structure or condition and must provide a telephone number and address at which the owner may obtain additional information. - If it is determined in the signed, written statement provided pursuant to subsection 1 that the structure or condition is an imminent danger and the result of the imminent danger is likely to occur before the notice and an opportunity to challenge the action can be provided pursuant to subsection 2, then the structure or condition which poses such an imminent danger that presents an immediate hazard may be summarily abated.
+- (b) The use of the equipment on private roads does not interfere with the normal operations of the county. fin the absence of a responsive and responsible contractor that is licensed to perform the work.] - → If the board authorizes the use of a county highway patrol or snowplow fequipment on a private road pursuant to this section, the equipment must be operated by an employee of the county.
+The board may require the owner of the road to pay the county the prevailing rental rate for the use of such equipment. fand related labor costs. - Sec.
+3. [NRS 244.3601 is hereby amended to read as follows: 244.3601 1.
+Notwithstanding the abatement procedures set forth in NRS 244.360, [or 244.3605,] a board of county commissioners may, by ordinance [, providel: - (a) Provide for a reasonable means to secure or summarily abate a dangerous structure or condition that at least three persons who enforce building codes, housing codes, zoning ordinances or local health regulations, or who are members of a local law enforcement agency or fire department, determine in a signed, written statement to be an imminent danger. - (b) Provide for the imposition of civil penalties. - 2.
+Except as otherwise provided in subsection 3, the owner of the property on which the structure or condition is located must be given reasonable written notice that is: - (a) If practicable, hand delivered or sent prepaid by United States mail to the owner of the property; or - (b) Posted on the property, - → before the structure or condition is so secured.
+The notice must state clearly that the owner of the property may challenge the action to secure or summarily abate the structure or condition and must provide a telephone number and address at which the owner may obtain additional information. - 3.
+If it is determined in the signed, written statement provided pursuant to subsection 1 that the structure or condition is an imminent danger and the result of the imminent danger is likely to occur before the notice and an opportunity to challenge the action can be provided pursuant to subsection 2, then the structure or condition which poses such an imminent danger that presents an immediate hazard may be summarily abated.
 A structure or condition summarily abated pursuant to this section may only be abated to the extent necessary to remove the imminent danger that presents an immediate hazard.
 The owner of the structure or condition which is summarily abated must be given written notice of the abatement after its completion.
-The notice must state clearly that the owner of the property may seek judicial review of the summary abatement and must provide an address and telephone number at which the owner may obtain additional information concerning the summary abatement. - 4.
-The costs of securing or summarily abating the structure or condition and any civil penalty that has not been collected from the owner of the property may be made a special assessment against the real property on which the structure or
+The notice must state clearly that the owner of the property may seek judicial review of the summary abatement and must provide an address and telephone number at which the owner may obtain additional information concerning the summary abatement.